 x + 7 – 7 = 10 – 7

 Determining the x value in an Inequality Equation

-The solving process in finding x in equality is similar to an inequality.
+The solving process in finding x is similar to an inequality.
 One thing it differs is that, through division or multiplication by a negative value, the direction of the inequality’s sign changes.

 2x + 20 ≥ 40